The Ultimate Guide to EU GDPR Compliance

-GDPR was passed by the European Parliament in April 2016 with the purpose to prepare Europe for the internet connected era.
+GDPR was passed by the European Parliament on April 2016 with the purpose to prepare Europe for the internet-connected era.
 It is devised in a way to answer the lingering question about how and where personal data of the users is used and how it's handled.

 GDPR will be applied to all 28 EU countries including the UK in May 2018.
 Its strict clauses will aid in regulating storage and processing of Personally Identifiable Information (PII) across Europe.
 This will be the biggest shakeup of the data privacy rules and will supersede the existing Data Protection Directive 1995.